SurweeshSP/SURWEESHSP/README.md

 Welcome to my **Machine Learning** and **Web Development** project repository!
 Here, you'll find a variety of projects that explore the fusion of cutting-edge ML algorithms and modern app/web development techniques.
 Whether it's building AI-powered apps, web platforms, or deploying smart solutions, this is where the datmental magic happens.

-Creating simple npm packages : (https://www.npmjs.com/~surweeshsp?activeTab=orgs)
+##Creating simple npm packages :
+🔗 npm Profile: surweeshsp

 ## Learning the Fundamentals of BlockChains & App Dev
 Fundatist menatls of **BlockChains and smart contracts** with **App Dev Flutter** prepares a huge contribution is most instresting parts and innovative areas to explore.